Jose Siri Player Props: Rays vs. Athletics

-On Friday, Jose Siri (on the back of going 1-for-3 with two RBI) and the Tampa Bay Rays play the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 6:40 PM ET.
+On Saturday, Jose Siri (on the back of going 1-for-4) and the Tampa Bay Rays face the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
+First pitch is at 4:10 PM ET.

-In his last appearance, he went 1-for-3 with two RBI against the Nationals.
+He had a one-hit performance in his most recent game (1-for-4) against the Athletics.

 Jose Siri Game Info & Props vs. the Athletics